ArshdeepSinghSyal/DevOpsEnvironmentSetup/README.md

 Bare repository only holds git objects, from which code can be extracted as needed.
 Using bare repository helps avoids having merge issues on production server.

-In production.git, we run git ```init --bare```
+In production.git, we run git ```init --bare``` to initialize it as a bare repository.

 <img width="677" alt="screenshot 2019-01-15 at 2 06 32 am" src="https://media.github.ncsu.edu/user/12952/files/32696200-18c2-11e9-84a1-4258a16a31eb">

-To hold the current version of software, we will use the production-www, and extract it from the bare repository using git checkout and we use the post-receive event, to create a hook to perform the git checkout operation for us.
+To hold the current version of software, we use production-www, extract it from the bare repository using git checkout and we use the "post-receive" event, to create a hook to perform the git checkout operation for us.

 <img width="393" alt="screenshot 2019-01-15 at 2 12 15 am" src="https://media.github.ncsu.edu/user/12952/files/fedb0780-18c2-11e9-808d-39c655bdbc94">